Can You Lose More Than You Invest With Leverage?

 Conclusion

-Losing more than you deposit only happens when your broker doesn’t shut the trade down for you, and that’s exactly why margin rules matter more than leverage size.
+Losing more than the initial deposit only happens when the broker does not close the position before losses exceed it.
+That is why margin rules matter more than leverage size.

-If you respect those mechanics before placing a trade, the market can still move fast, but it won’t be able to take more than you put at risk.
+If those mechanics are understood before a trade is placed, the market can still move fast.
+But it cannot take more than what is at risk.

 Anton Palovaara